 VBA Macros use the Visual Basic Application in Excel to create custom user-generated functions and speed up manual tasks by creating automated processes.
-Additionally, VBA can be used access the Windows Application Programming Interface (API).
-One of its main uses is to change and customize the user interface by creating personalized toolbars, menus, dialog boxes and forms.
+Additionally, VBA can be used to access the Windows Application Programming Interface (API).
+One of its main uses is to change and customize the user interface by creating personalized toolbars, menus, dialog boxes, and forms.

 To learn more, launch CFI’s Excel VBA course now!

 To start coding, the user will have to create a Module file.
 Module files contain a group of macros.
 To create a new module, press Insert > Module.
-Optionally, the user can name this module using the properties window in the bottom left of the editor.
+Optionally, the user can name this module using the properties window in the bottom left corner of the editor.
 Simply type in a new module name and press enter.

 To start off, the macro must be given a unique name.
 This name cannot match other macros, and it usually cannot match the name of other properties, functions, and tools within Excel.
 The macro name is what the user will use to call the macro into action.

-To define a macro name, the user must type Sub name() and press enter, in the coding window of the editor.
+To define a macro name, the user must type Sub name() and press “enter” in the coding window of the editor.
 Pressing enter will automatically fill the window with the general format of an Excel macro.
 For example, to name the macro “CFI Macro”, a user should type “Sub cfiMacro()” and press enter.
-The VBA Editor will automatically and an “End Sub” line a few lines below the “Sub”.
+The VBA Editor will automatically add an “End Sub” line a few lines below the “Sub”.

 The Sub Name() line tells the editor the start of the macro code.
 The End Sub denotes the end.
 If the user wanted to, he or she could create a second new macro by starting a new Sub Name() line below the first End Sub.
 Try this out and you should notice that Excel will automatically create a line between the two different macros.

 Thank you for reading the CFI introductory guide to VBA macros in Excel.
-To keep learning and advancing your career, check out these additional resources:
+To keep learning and advancing your career, check out these additional CFI resources: